kdalli/Kevins_Cool_Table_Sim_Demo/README.md

 # Kevin's cool object and grid table simulator
 This project is a demo project that showcases a variety of my coding knowledge.
 It could have been done easier with less technologies but as it is a demo extra steps were taken.
-This project took approximately 26 hours not including documentation and a small amount of research.
 More time can be spent on the user interface but the intention was to show functionality and demonstrate the successful use of various technologies.